Generative Adversarial Networks for Spatio-Spectral Compression of Hyperspectral Images: Conclusion

 \section{Conclusion}

-In this paper, we have studied the effectiveness of the generative adversarial networks (GAN)-based models for spatio-spectral compression of hyperspectral images (HSIs).
-To this end, we have proposed two models: i) HiFiC$_{SE}$ made with Squeeze and Excitation (SE) blocks; and ii) HiFiC$_{3D}$ made with 3D convolutions.
+In this paper, we have presented two High Fidelity Compression (HiFiC)-based models for spatio-spectral compression of hyperspectral images (HSIs).
+The first model is the HiFiC$_{SE}$ that contains Squeeze and Excitation (SE) blocks, while the second model is HiFiC$_{3D}$ that includes 3D convolutions.
 Experimental results show that the proposed models remarkably outperform JPEG 2000 by reducing the redundancy in latent representations.
 In addition, compared to the spatial compression model HiFiC$_{opt}$, the proposed HiFiC$_{SE}$ and HiFiC$_{3D}$ provide higher PSNR values for the same bitrate producing perceptually better reconstructions with richer details.
-As a future work, we plan to explore the proposed models in the framework of the scene classification and content-based image retrieval within the 3D compressed domain.
-In addition, we plan to consider strategies that integrate lossless compression only for the particular areas of interest within the HSIs.